$K$-theoretic Coulomb branches of quiver gauge theories and cluster varieties: Introduction

-\section{Acknowledgements}
+For the duration of the paper we work with quantized K-theoretic Coulomb branch algebras $\Acr_{G,N}^q$ and quantized universally Laurent algebras $\Lbb_\quiver^q$.
+To lighten our notations we drop the super-script $q$ and write

+\subsection{Acknowledgements.}

-We are very grateful to Alexander Braverman, Philippe Di Francesco, Michael Finkelberg, Michael Gekhtman, Rinat Kedem, Hiraku Nakajima, Michael Shapiro, Alexander Tsymbaliuk, Alex Weekes, and Harold Williams for many helpful discussions and explanations.
-The second author has been supported by the NSF Postdoctoral Fellowship DMS-1703183.
+We are very grateful to Murad Alim, Mikhail Bershtein, Alexander Braverman, Michele Del Zotto, Philippe Di Francesco, Tudor Dimofte, Ilya Dumanski, Michael Finkelberg, Davide Gaiotto, Michael Gekhtman, Alexander Goncharov, Rinat Kedem, Daniil Klyuev, Vasily Krylov, Hiraku Nakajima, Michael Shapiro, Alexander Tsymbaliuk, Alex Weekes, and Harold Williams for many helpful discussions.
+G.S.\ has been supported by the NSF Standard Grant DMS-2302624.
+A.S.\ has been supported by the European Research Council under the European Union's Horizon 2020 research and innovation programme under grant agreement No 948885 and by the Royal Society University Research Fellowship.